blucap/SSRN_to_BibTex/README.md

 # SSRN_to_BibTex

-This command line-based python script returns a BibTex entry.
+This command line-based python script returns a BibTex entry from the SSRN article id or the url.

 Copy the `ssrn.py` file to a location that your system's path can find, e.g.  `\usr\local\ssrn`